About ADIA

 Key documents

-ADIA Code of Practice — Edition 2The current edition of ADIA’s guidance for ethical supplier-professional interactions.Download PDF
+ADIA Code of Practice, Edition 2The current edition of ADIA's guidance for ethical supplier and professional interactions.Download PDF

 ADIA developed the framework governing interactions between dental product suppliers and dental professionals in response to Australian Government concerns about self-regulation across therapeutic industries.
 Through ADIA's Parliamentary Engagement Strategy and constructive relationships with key parliamentarians, the industry preserved a self-regulatory model rather than transferring promotional oversight to the TGA.